-- 1. WELCOME AND APOLOGIES Vice President, Em Prof Lindsay Botten FRSN. - 2.
-MINUTES Minutes of the 1331st Ordinary General Meeting will be reviewed. - 3.
-CONFIRMATION OF NAMES OF CANDIDATES FOR FELLOWSHIP AND MEMBERSHIP There are no candidates to be announced for Members' consideration at this meeting. - 4.
-PRESENTATION OF FELLOWSHIP AND MEMBERSHIP CERTIFICATES The Vice-President will present certificates to new Members and Fellows whose nominations were tabled at the previous OGM or who were unable to attend previously and have notified the Secretariat of their attendance. - 5.
-REPORT FROM COUNCIL AND COMMITTEES OF COUNCIL The Vice-President will update membership on the key activities underway for 2025. - 6.
-OPEN LECTURE
+- Debbie Perik - 4.
+PRESENTATION OF FELLOWSHIP AND MEMBERSHIP CERTIFICATES The President will present certificates to new Members and Fellows whose nominations were tabled at the previous OGM or who were unable to attend previously and have notified the Secretariat of their attendance. - REPORT FROM COUNCIL AND COMMITTEES OF COUNCIL The Vice President will update membership on the key activities underway for 2025.

+6. OPEN LECTURE

-"Al: the Good, the Bad, and the Ugly"
+"AI: the Good, the Bad, and the Ugly"